Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template]

 Schedule Audits

-About every three months, look at historical site performance (this quarter, the last 12 months, and all-time) to see how current performance of your content compares to past performance.
+About every three months, look at historical site performance (this quarter, the last 12 months, and all-time) to see how the current performance of your content compares to past performance.
 For the sake of this article, I’m defining performance by visits from organic search and search engine page rankings.
 If you have numbers that are down for a certain goal or objective, it’s time to dig a little deeper there.

-If you’re ready to take this on for yourself, enter your email below and receive the swipe file that includes: Bonus on-page SEO techniques, a how to on using the information architecture template, plus a spreadsheet template demonstrating how to do an SEO Content Audit & Information Architecture Health Check.
+If you’re ready to take this on for yourself, enter your email below and receive the swipe file that includes: Bonus on-page SEO techniques, a how-to on using the information architecture template, plus a spreadsheet template demonstrating how to do an SEO Content Audit & Information Architecture Health Check.

 Final Thoughts